 Did you know that when you are experiencing hot flushes and/or night sweats, this is a sign that your body is under dis-stress and trying to cool down?

-Can you see from this image that our pituitary and thyroid glands are connected?
+Can you see from this image below that our pituitary and thyroid glands are connected?
 The powerful hormones secreted by these glands also send messages to our adrenal glands and ovaries too.

 Hormones all work together to keep our body functioning.
 They are chemical messengers which control all sorts of functions in the body, from heat management, to blood pressure control, to blood sugar regulation to our sleep cycles and feelings of hunger!